mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

     This gives an outline when moving windows to work around ugly glitches with certain graphics-cards.
 Show on-canvas popup messages
     Whether you want to see the on-canvas pop-up messages that tell you whether you are in tabbed mode, rotating the canvas, or mirroring it.
+Zoom Margin Size
+    This determines how much margin in pixels will be added when using :guilabel:`Fit Page`.
+This is particularly useful for large monitors, where the total canvas area might be larger than the center of your field of vision.
+Using a margin can then center the image inside the canvas area more comfortably.
 Enable Hi-DPI support
     Attempt to use the Hi-DPI support.
 It is an option because we are still experiencing bugs on Windows.
 (Hi-DPI) Enable fractional scale factor